Learn why you would get a solar battery, what you can save, and whether it’s worth it for you.

 When you add a battery to your system, all that precious solar power generated during the day is stored and waiting for you when you get home.
 Turn the aircon on, run the dishwasher, buy some extra Christmas lights this year – you’ve got a battery full of sunshine waiting to be used!
 If you get a little overzealous and use it all up, don’t worry, the grid is still there as a back-up.
 But generally, you will be fairly energy self-sufficient by having panels and a battery.

 Using the same electricity rates as above, adding a battery gives you extra savings of around $2.50/day ($230/qtr).
 Every electricity rate is unique, so treat this as a guide.
-Our consultants can give you exact numbers based on your electricity plan and home energy usage.
+Our consultants can give you a more accurate estimate based on your electricity plan and home energy usage.

 But, the moral of the story is it’s best to use and store your own solar power – if you hand it over to the grid, rest assured they will sell it back to you at a much higher rate.